|

 for example own a gold plated Martin Handcraft baritone

-saxophone (deep Bb), born 1925, and a Conn C-Melody from the twenties. - A great musical world!
+saxophone (deep Bb), born 1925, and a Conn C-Melody from the twenties. |

 A live encounter with